-Prior to graduating from GIA as a Gemologist, I invested significant time and effort in pearl lab and trainings at GIA and love having the chance to share this info.
+Prior to graduating from GIA as a Gemologist, I invested significant time and effort in pearl lab and trainings at GIA, and love, as a GIA Graduate - Pearls, having the chance to share this info.

 Should you have questions about pearls, please contact The Talisman Collection by phone or by using the contact form on this site.
 We are always happy to help.